martinjamesphd/tbnns/README.md

+This repo is forked from from the following repo, updated for compatability with tensorflow 2.*

 ## TBNN-s v0.5.0 - Tensor Basis Neural Network for Scalar Mixing

 This package implements the vanilla Tensor Basis Neural Network [1]